FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Living Skyrim/Step 2 - Installation/updating.md

   How to update the list.
 ---

-<button onclick="window.location.href='https://beta.fgsmodlists.com/docs/living-skyrim/step-2-installation/';" class="btn btn-primary">⮜ Step 2 - Installation</button>
+{{< navbuttons prevURL="/docs/living-skyrim/step-2-installation/" prevTitle="Step 2 - Installation" nextURL="/docs/living-skyrim/step-3-configuration/" nextTitle="Step 3 - Configuration" >}}

 Updating Living Skyrim?
 It's similar to the initial setup.
 Always use the latest Wabbajack – it should update itself when you open it.